-Both Stage~A (multi-seed initialization) and Stage~B (basin-hopping) are essential components of the validation scheme. \Cref{tab:stage_ablation} presents an ablation study on the HEX~11 problem.
-Stage~A alone can generate a prototype of the optimal solution (see \Cref{fig:cartoon_stages}), but it cannot refine it further.
-Stage~B alone can polish a single initialization, yet without a diverse set of starting points the probability of reaching the global optimum remains low.
+Both Stage~A (multi-seed initialization) and Stage~B (basin-hopping) are essential to the validation scheme. \Cref{tab:stage_ablation} reports an ablation on HEX~11.
+Stage~A alone can produce a prototype of the optimal solution (see \Cref{fig:cartoon_stages} in \Cref{sec:hexagons_expanded}) but cannot refine it.
+Stage~B alone can polish a single initialization, but without a diverse set of starting points, the probability of reaching the global optimum stays low.

-Although basin-hopping with acceptance temperature $T > 0$ and a simulated-annealing schedule is theoretically preferable to monotonic basin-hopping ($T = 0$), its practical impact is limited.
-High temperatures prevent the optimizer from fully refining a solution, while low temperatures barely increase the probability of escaping a local optimum.
-Moreover, $T > 0$ introduces the risk of abandoning a suboptimal configuration that lies on the path to the global optimum---for example, the $L = 4.6188$ arrangement for HEX~17 shown in \Cref{fig:cartoon_stages}.
-Recovering such a configuration may be prohibitively slow, particularly for problems like ACI~2 where each call to \texttt{improve} is computationally expensive.
+Although basin-hopping with acceptance temperature $T > 0$ and a simulated-annealing schedule is theoretically preferable to the monotonic case ($T=0$), its practical impact is limited: high temperatures prevent full refinement, while low temperatures barely improve the chance of escaping a local optimum.
+Worse, $T > 0$ risks abandoning a suboptimal configuration that lies on the path to the global optimum---for example, the $L = 4.6188$ arrangement for HEX~17 (\Cref{fig:cartoon_stages}).
+Recovering such a configuration can be prohibitively slow, particularly for problems like ACI~2 where each \texttt{improve} call is expensive.

-\paragraph{Can an LLM replace human tuning?} The \improvevolvepluse\ results benefited from expert-guided hyperparameter edits.
-A natural question is whether an LLM can achieve similar improvements autonomously.
-To test this, we prompted \emph{Gemini~3~Pro} to make minimal modifications to the evolved programs for HEX~11---adjusting numerical constants, parameter values, or function arguments---without restructuring the code (the full prompt is given in \Cref{sec:llm_tuning_prompt}).

-\paragraph{LLM edits for the \gigaevo\ program.} The edits by \emph{Gemini~3~Pro} (marked \texttt{LLM-EDIT} in \Cref{sec:hex_baseline_code}) included increasing the batch size and number of optimization steps, tightening the initialization range for hexagon centers, and raising Langevin noise to escape local minima.
-However, the edited program produced overlapping hexagons---the same failure mode observed when validating the unedited program on $n > 11$.
-In this case, Langevin noise should be \emph{decreased}, not increased; the LLM's suggestion was harmful.